 The disabled supporters themselves have appointed a person to act/or speak on their behalf.
 This person is currently Robert Wood.

-The club's fans liaison officer David Lloyd is the disabled liaison representative.
-The club is a full member of NADS and disabled fans can contact David on 0117 963 0600 or by e-mail email@example.com
+The club's fans liaison officer David Lloyd is the disabled liaison representative. and disabled fans can contact David on 0117 963 0600 or by e-mail email@example.com.
+The club is also a full member of Level Playing Field (LPF) who can be contacted via www.levelplayingfield.org.uk

-The club have also undertaken a review of its DDA position, both internally and via NADS and have taken due notice of any suggestions/recommendations.
+The club have also undertaken a review of its equality position, both internally and via LPF and have taken due notice of any suggestions/recommendations.

 FACILITIES FOR SUPPORTERS USING WHEELCHAIRS

-The club has the following positions for wheelchair supporters and, if required, a personal assistant:-
+The club has the following accessible positions for supporters who are wheelchair users and, if required, a personal assistant:-

 Atyeo Stand - 33